Chrinkus/walk/README.md

 </blockquote>
 This project is a vehicle for learning the techniques and tools necessary to produce a small game.<br>

-**Updated to V1.0.5**
+**Updated to V2.0**
-- Background darkens as turns deplete
+- Unique endgame screens
+- Changing background provides feedback for # of turns remaining
+- Fatigue implemented - no more sprinting to the end
-- By popular demand: A Reset button!
+- By popular demand: A Reset Button!
-- <a href="http://chrinkus.github.io/walk">Get lost in the snow here!</a>
+- More snow effects for the fans!!
+- Fixed that one bug!!!

 <h4>Initial project goals are as follows:</h4>
 - Create an engine that takes input and returns output